simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 <a id="53">**53 SIKHIM**</a>

 Many prostrate themselves.
 The drums of the lamas resoundingly thunder.
 At this moment darkness falls athwart the clear moonlight!
 The golden fires of offerings gleam out as though against black velvet.
 A complete eclipse occurs!
 The demon Rakhu has stolen the moon!
-Never was it so until this day of miracle in Tashiding.
+Never was it so until this day of miracle in Tashi-ding.

 Said Asura Rakhu to the sun: "Because thou hast carried away Razayana by deceit, I shall swallow thee, god of sun, at that time when, on the thirtieth day, you will unite the knots of the orbit!"
 And further Rakhu pronounced a prophetic threat: "In penalty that thou, moon, although recognizing me, commanded that I be cut asunder, I shall seize thee and devour thee on the date of the fifteenth, during the time of the full moon!"
 And attentively the people are watching the eclipse of the moon and sun and beat upon the drums and threaten Rakhu.